SEO title tags are one of the most important aspects of on-page SEO.

-In this blog post, we’ll be looking at how to write SEO title tags so your site can rank higher.
-In addition, we’ll be discussing 5 things to avoid if you want to stay out of Google’s penalty box.
+In this blog post, we’ll be looking at 9 tips for writing SEO title tags that will help you rank higher.
+In addition, we’ll be discussing 6 things to avoid if you want to stay out of Google’s penalty box.

 What are SEO title tags?

-SEO titles are the title tags that appear on search engine results pages (SERPs).
+SEO titles are the title tags that appear in the search engine results pages (SERPs).
 The title tag is the HTML element that specifies the title of a web page.

-Title tags are meant to give search engines and users a quick snapshot of what your page is about.
+Title tags are meant to give search queries and users a quick snapshot of what your page is about.
 They should be unique to each page, accurate, and descriptive.

-Unfortunately, website design with SEO can be difficult.
-Many website owners don’t put enough thought into their title tags, resulting in title tags that are either inaccurate or unhelpful.
+Unfortunately, many website owners don’t put enough thought into their title tags, resulting in SEO titles that are either inaccurate or unhelpful.
 This can lead to a lower website ranking, as Google may view your site as being less relevant to a user’s search query.

 Now that you know what SEO titles are and why they matter, it’s time to learn how to write them.

-5 tips to make your SEO title tags stand out
+9 tips to make your title tags stand out

-There are many factors to consider when writing SEO title tags.
-If you want your title tags to be both SEO friendly and eye-catching, follow these tips:
+There are many factors to consider when writing a good title tag.
+If you want your title tags to be both SEO-friendly and eye-catching, follow these tips:

 1. Make your title tag descriptive and keyword-rich

-One of the most important things to keep in mind when writing title tags is to make sure that they are both descriptive and keyword-rich.
+One of the most important things to keep in mind when writing SEO titles is to make sure that they are both descriptive and keyword-rich.